nateemma/strategies/README.md

 Always start by testing strategies using backtesting then run the trading bot in Dry-run mode (live data but simulated trades).
 Some instructions on how to do this are provided below.
 <br>Never, _ever_, go to live trading without first going through a dry-run - it is not at all uncommon for a strategy to
-achieve fantastic results in backtetsting, only to perform very badly in a live situation.
+achieve fantastic results in backtesting, only to perform very badly in a live situation.
 The main reason for this is that the backtesting simulation cannot reproduce the behaviour of the live environment.
 For example, real trades take a relatively long time and the price can move significantly during that time.
 Also, market conditions such as trading volume, spreads, volatility etc. cannot be reproduced from the historical data provided by the exchanges